 Are you interested in joining your Christian faith with nursing to change lives?

-Faith Community Nursing is a role for today's nurse
+Faith Community Nursing is a role for today's nurse and today's church

 The rise in mental health issues, stress, family break-down, early discharge from hospital, isolation and loneliness, chronic conditions and disabilities, and the requirements of an aging population, make Faith Community Nursing (FCN) a role that can add breadth and depth to the pastoral care of the church.
 It provides amazing outreach opportunities to a community in need.
 FCNs care for the whole person - body, mind and spirit, promoting health, healing, hope, peace, justice and faith for all.

 The content has been adjusted to show where and how Faith Community Nurses can be of assistance during the current Covid-19 pandemic and when Australia comes out of lockdown.

 Faith Community Nursing brings a health focus to pastoral care adding depth and scope to the ministry.
 The online course has 5 quick sessions to increase your understanding of the role and covers some of the basic practicalities to start the role including how AFCNA can help nurses become a Faith Community Nurse, and churches with establishing Faith Community Nursing in your local community.

 - Session 1 Why use Faith Community Nurses in Pastoral Care Ministry

 - 1.1 Why add health to Pastoral care